abgruszecki/dotfiles/rdot/.local/share/rdot/README.md

 you can easily compare them and copy-paste between them, easily push local changes to all the remote repos.

-### TODO Reuse connections
-Create a socket for the connections, why not?
-We may as well handle this on the script level, no need to rely on ssh being configured appropriately.
-In either case rdot should start by interactively sequentially connecting to the servers so that I have a chance to enter my password etc (e.g., to Aurora).

-### TODO should this also install remote programs?
-Like uv, neovim, fzf, zoxide?

-It's different functionality.
-But it'd be good to have it somewhere anyway.

 ## How does it work?
 You should have a git repo with configurations.
 Doesn't need to be public.